gabeweng/gabeweng.github.io/_pages/notebooks.md

 Each notebook contain minimal code demonstrating usage of a library on a dummy dataset.

+External Notebooks which are not written by me are marked with *.

 |Name|Goal|Colab|
 |---|---|---|
 |**emojicloud**|Visualize EmojiCloud from text|[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1uNQY_ewQT1D-iP0ZOLaD9H0bFXGNMzhb?authuser=3#scrollTo=UJWyzxZD0J9b)|